Ford Taurus (sixth generation): Body

 The design of the sixth-generation Ford Taurus was led by Chief Designer Earl Lucas.
 Many of the Taurus' design elements were influenced by the music that the design team listened to.
 According to Earl Lucas, "When you've got good music, it's amazing how many shapes come out".
 The 2007 Ford Interceptor concept would also lend design influence to the grille, rear fascia and taillamps, as well as the roofline.

-The sixth-generation Ford Taurus introduced many interior features not seen in its predecessor (or the outgoing Ford Crown Victoria/Mercury Grand Marquis), including: Ford Sync, push-button start, heated front and rear seats.
-Multi-Contour Seats, a first in Ford vehicles when introduced in 2010, feature air cushions that pad the driver and passenger's entire back (three for lumbar support, four for lateral support and four for the seat pad).
+The sixth-generation Ford Taurus introduced Ford Sync, push-button start, and heated front and rear seats.
+Multi-Contour Seats, a first in Ford vehicles when introduced in 2010, featured air cushions that pad the driver and passenger's back (three for lumbar support, four for lateral support and four for the seat pad).
 The bottom cushion features Active Motion technology, which provides a subtle continuous massage, designed to lessen back pain on long trips.

 In 2013, the Ford Taurus saw a mid-cycle refresh, adopting features of the global Kinetic Design language featured on redesigns of the Ford Focus, Ford Fiesta, and Ford Kuga.
-While the roofline and side panels stayed the same, the Taurus was given a new front fascia with a trapezoidal upper grille (emphasized on the SHO and Police Interceptor) and restyled headlamps.
-In the rear, LED taillamps made their return (for the first time since the 2007 Mercury Montego) along with dual exhaust (true dual exhaust on the SHO/EcoBoost V6; split exhaust outlets on all other versions).
-While the interior saw fewer changes in terms of styling, a number of changes were made with its content.
-For 2013, Ford redesigned the steering wheel, instrument cluster, center stack, and shifter.
+While the roofline and side panels remained, the Taurus was given a new front fascia with a trapezoidal upper grille (emphasized on the SHO and Police Interceptor) and restyled headlamps.
+Design features included rear LED taillamps along with dual exhaust (true dual exhaust on the SHO/EcoBoost V6; split exhaust outlets on all other versions).
+The interior included a revised steering wheel, instrument cluster, center stack, and shifter.
 A new interactive instrument cluster, the MyFord Touch system (which includes a new head unit with 8-inch touch screen), and heated steering wheel were optional.
-Other features new to the 2013 Taurus include an all new Sony sound system featuring HD Radio and iTunes Tagging, Multicontour seats with Active Motion (massage), push-button start, auto high beams, and a rear view camera.
-Structural improvements were also made in order to better protect drivers in small-overlap frontal crashes.
-For 2013, the Taurus replaced the Crown Victoria/Grand Marquis as the full-size Ford offering in the Middle East, becoming offered in that region for the first time.
+Other features new to the 2013 Taurus included a new Sony sound system featuring HD Radio and iTunes Tagging, Multicontour seats with Active Motion (massage), push-button start, auto high beams, and a rear view camera.
+Structural improvements provided improved driver protection small-overlap frontal crashes.
+For 2013, the Taurus replaced the Crown Victoria/Grand Marquis as the full-size Ford offering in the Middle East, offered in that region for the first time.

 For 2014, new wheel designs were introduced, with minor changes to standard and optional equipment.
 A Lane keeping assist feature was added to the Driver Assist package.

 In 2017, MyFordTouch was replaced by the new Sync 3 system.
 2016 models could be upgraded to Sync 3 via software update.
 This was the final update to the Taurus.